one-ware/one-ware.com/docs/ai/01-get-started.md

 #### Frequency Filtering
 Simplify images while preserving critical details.
-- **Highpass** - Sharpens edges and fine details for better object definition
+- **Highpass** - Removes background and just focusses on changes in the image
 - **Lowpass** - Smooths textures and removes visual noise that confuses models